nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Unit Testing - Exercises/CarManager/README.md

 In the skeleton, you are provided Test Project named "CarManager.Tests".
 There you should place all the unit tests you write.
 The Test Project has only one class inside:

 	"CarTests" - here you should place all code testing the "Car" and its functionality.

+Your job now is to write unit tests on the provided project and its functionality.
+You should test exactly every part of the code inside the "Car" class: